dzfrias/pokemon/README.md

 # pokemon
 School pokémon project made in pygame.
 To play, run using python3.10 and have the latest version of pygame installed.
 For the best experience, play with audio.

+## How to Play
+To start, click the buttons for your starter.
+Every message (example: "You win!") you get you can advance by clicking the return key.

 ## Extra Features
 - Made completely in pygame
 - Animations for most things